AymenA9356/sep11-freedom-project/blog/entry03.md

 ## Skills
-During this process, I developed the ability on **how to Learn**.
+During this process, I developed the ability **how to Learn**.
 I learned a great deal about Javascript that I never would have thought to know.
 This is helping me get closer to creating my Airplane calculator.
 Another skill I learned was **How to read** being able to read and also understand the documentation so I can learn the most.

 ## EDP
-Currently, we are in still in the second procces of the Engineering Design Process (EDP), which includes doing problem investigation.
-We may now seek for solutions to the problem now that we have identified and characterized it.
+Currently, we are still in the second process of the Engineering Design Process (EDP), which includes doing a problem investigation.
+We may now seek solutions to the problem that we have identified and characterized.
 Many planes in the field of flight simulation simply provide you with the actual take-off speeds.
 But whether the runway is cold, dry, or wet is unknown to the plane's computer.
 As a result, I'm developing a calculator that will account for all of those variables, including air pressure, temperature, runway condition, wind speed, and direction.